Healthy Autumn Squash Soup

 1. One method is to use an immersion hand-held blender and you must use it at the lowest speed.
 And puree it slowly moving around, while it is submerged inside the pot.
 This will help prevent the soup from splashing any hot liquid outside of the pot.

 2. The second method is to use your blender.
-And you must puree the soup ONLY in small batches and with the lid on top.
-Plus, you must puree the soup also at the lowest speed.
-Hot liquid can make the cover of the blender pop off, if there’s too much soup to blend, causing a mess.
+You must puree the soup ONLY in small batches and with the lid on top.
+Plus, you must puree the soup at the lowest speed.
+Hot liquid can make the cover of the blender pop off if there’s too much soup to blend, causing a mess.

 3. Then return the pureed soup to the pot and serve it warm.